Migrant Labor Housing

 - Migrant Labor Camp Inspection Results

-The objective of this program is to reduce the risk of communicable disease transmission and injury among migrant farm workers by establishing comprehensive and uniform procedures for permitting and inspecting migrant housing.
+The Florida Department of Health in Collier County’s migrant housing program is designed to reduce the risk of communicable disease transmission and injury among migrant farm workers by establishing comprehensive and uniform procedures for permitting and inspecting migrant housing.
+This program helps reduce the number of migrant farmworkers exposed to unhealthy conditions where they live and work.